Survival Island: Critical response

+The relationships between the characters in the film were heavily criticised.
+The Daily Press called the film "Not the best retelling of the rich-poor love triangle..."

-Three as it was known in the UK suffered from poor reviews, gaining a rare one-star rating on the BBC Movies website.
+Three, as it was known in the UK, suffered from poor reviews, gaining a rare one-star rating on the BBC Movies website.
 Robert Hanks of The Independent said "[Three is] an unholy amalgam of Lord of the Flies, The Blue Lagoon and The Admirable Crichton ...
 At odd moments it rises to risibility, but mostly it is just dull".
 In a review for Empire, Adam Smith described the film as "appalling".
-Anna Smith of Time Out criticized the film's tone in her review saying, "the dramatic score and writhing sex scenes imply an erotic thriller, but the camera treats pneumatic Brook like the subject of a cheap porno and the plot bears little resemblance to either genre.
-As the survivors bicker and allegiances change, it’s hard to fathom their motivation or to glean what allegiances we, the audience, are expected to make".
+Anna Smith of Time Out criticised the film's tone in her review saying, "the dramatic score and writhing sex scenes imply an erotic thriller, but the camera treats pneumatic Brook like the subject of a cheap porno and the plot bears little resemblance to either genre.
+As the survivors bicker and allegiances change, it's hard to fathom their motivation or to glean what allegiances we, the audience, are expected to make".
 Total Film rated it one star out of five, while Patrick Mullen of Medium gave the film a rating of 3/10.